 - Curriculum Development: Develop the learning materials and resources that candidates will use to prepare for the certification exam.

-- Create the certification exam: Develop the exam questions with your subject matter experts and design an exam blueprint that defines the number and types of questions, topics covered, weighting, and difficulty level.
+- Certification exam question creation: Develop theexam questions with your subject matter experts and design an exam blueprint that defines the number and types of questions, topics covered, weighting, and difficulty level.

 - Market your program: Create a brand around the certification program and promote it through various channels (social media, email marketing, industry events, webinars).